Student Recruitment

 Civil Engineering Technology: Shaping Our Built Environment

-Do you ever wonder how the home you live in, the school you go to, the roads you drive on came to exist?
-Where does your poop go after you flush the toilet?
-How does the inside of your house stay warm and cozy when it is cold and rainy outside?
-Civil Engineering Technology focuses on the design, construction, and maintenance of your land, cities, and structures.
+Do your students wonder how the home they live in, the school they go to, the roads they drive on came to exist?
+How does the inside of their house stay warm and cozy when it is cold and rainy outside?
+Civil Engineering Technology focuses on the design, construction and maintenance of your land, cities and structures.
 Professionals in this industry shape the world around us and can influence the future direction and evolution of our society.

-This presentation is ideal for students in these high school classes: Physics, Chemistry, Biology, Applied and Pre-Calculus Math, Drafting, and all levels of grade 9 math and science.
-Currently, we can only accommodate Mondays, Tuesdays and Wednesdays.
+This presentation is ideal for students in these high school classes: Physics, Chemistry, Biology, Applied and Pre-Calculus Math, Drafting and all levels of Grade 9 math and science.

 This presentation is ideal for students in these high school classes: Global Issues, Career Development, Business Communications, Human Ecology, Social Studies, Entrepreneurship, Applied Commerce Education, Technical-Vocational Education, Marketing and Digital Commerce, Business Management and Applied Business Technologies.